Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Need to increase range and depth of products to have sustainable business proposition

 Some managers speak of 8020 rule which is that 80% of revenue comes from 20% of the business.
-- Therefore successful growth comes from not only acquiring new busines
+- Therefore successful growth comes from not only acquiring new business but also right kind of business

+Other measures of growth can be anything from oil barrels sold to happiness in Bhutan...